Tigers' class features two from both Georgia and Missouri, along with California and Iowa signees

-Mizzou Head Coach Ehren Earleywine has built a national power for Tiger fans to be proud of by striving for excellence in all phases of the game.
-Shut-down pitching, consistent fielding and explosive offense have been constants during Earleywine's tenure in Columbia.
-In his seven seasons at the helm of the Missouri softball program, the Tigers have made three Women's College World Series appearances, recorded the first three 50-win seasons in school history and have advanced to six NCAA Super Regionals.
-These accomplishments have come while building an incredible .758 winning percentage to rank as one of the winningest programs in the nation since 2007.
+Earleywine has built the Tigers by striving for excellence in all phases of the game.
+Shut-down pitching, consistent fielding and explosive offense have been constants during his tenure in Columbia.
+In his eight seasons at the helm of the Missouri softball program, the Tigers have made three Women's College World Series appearances, recorded the first three 50-win seasons in school history and have advanced to six NCAA Super Regionals.
+These accomplishments have come while building an incredible .748 winning percentage to rank as one of the winningest programs in the nation since 2007.

 Mizzou Softball has competed at the highest level during Earleywine's time leading the Tigers, including the capture of two of the programs' seven all-time conference championships.
 As part of a stellar 50-12 overall record in 2009, Mizzou won the 2009 Big 12 Conference Tournament.
 The Tigers followed that up with a Big 12 Regular Season Championship in 2011, posting a stout 53-10 overall record.
 In Mizzou's first season of Southeastern Conference action in 2013, Earleywine's squad left an immediate impression.
 The Tigers placed third in the league's regular season standings before finishing as runners-up at the SEC Tournament.

 Earleywine's teams have been ranked in the Top 10 for six straight seasons, including as high as No. 3 in the nation during a three-week run in 2010.
 Mizzou has finished as a Top 10 team in the polls three times under Earleywine's leadership.